Paramaribo, Suriname – July 9, 2013

-I arrived in country at about 15:30 local time.
+I arrived in-country at about 15:30 local time.
 The Embassy driver picked me up and took me to my hotel.
-On the way we stopped by King’s, a large, new liquor store.
-I got two bottles of Merlot for about $60 SRD ($20).
+On the way, we stopped by King’s, a large, new liquor store.
+I got two bottles of Merlot for about SRD 60 (US$20).

 Leslie departed Guyana yesterday morning at 05:35.
-She flew back to Grand Junction, Colorado.
-She is hoping to have her right hip replaced.
+She flew back to Grand Junction, Colorado, hoping to have her right hip replaced.
 The pain she has endured recently has been incredible.
 So, I will be on my own for quite some time.

 Supposedly our next consumable shipment arrived today.
 I left Georgetown at about 11:30.
 The goods were to have been delivered at 14:00 while our housekeeper was at the house.
 I will check when I get home to ensure all went well.

-As we were flying to Paramaribo I watched the ocean.
-I could easily see the line between the blue-green ocean and the mud/silt from all of the various rivers that drain the South American rain forest into the Atlantic.
+As we were flying to Paramaribo, I watched the ocean.
+I could easily see the line between the blue-green sea and the mud/silt from all of the various rivers that drain the South American rain forest into the Atlantic.

-When I traveled home, I got there at about 08:30.
-As I was waiting at the small airport in Paramaribo, a man struck up a conversation with me.
+When I traveled back home, I got to the small Paramaribo airport at about 08:30.
+As I was waiting, a man struck up a conversation with me.
 I found out he was a Customs agent at the airport.
 He knew I worked for the Embassy.
-When he walked away from me he shook my hand and said, “Have a good flight, Excellency.”
-That is the first time I have ever been addressed at “excellency!”
+When he walked away from me, he shook my hand and said, “Have a good flight, Excellency.”
+That is the first time I have ever been addressed as “excellency!”

-I did find out the consumable shipment did in fact arrive the day I left for Paramaribo.
-So, when I got home I began putting things away.
-There were 30 boxes of groceries.
-That did not count the 23 boxes of wine.
+I did find out the consumable shipment did arrive the day I left for Paramaribo.
+So, when I got home, I began putting things away.
+There were 30 boxes of groceries, not counting the 23 boxes of wine.
 I should be set for a while.